PatrickLang/kubernetes-windows-dev/README.md

 You can use SSH port forwarding with the Linux master node to forward a local port such as 5500 to the Windows node's private IP on port 3389.

 `ssh -L 5500:<nodeip>:3389 user@linuxmaster.region.cloudapp.azure.com`

+> If you're on Windows 10 version 1709 or older, here's how to [use Putty & Pageant](https://github.com/Azure/acs-engine/blob/master/docs/ssh.md#key-management-and-agent-forwarding-with-windows-pageant) instead

 Once SSH is connected, use an RDP client to connect to `localhost:5500`.
 Use `mstsc.exe` on Windows, [FreeRDP](http://www.freerdp.com/) on Linux, or [Remote Desktop client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac) for Mac.